 A quick look at global data from the United Nations is all it takes to realize that in all of the countries in the world where humans tend to live the longest, men generally live around three to six years less than woman do.

 Now there are a vast number of occupational, biological and behavioral factors that separate men and women that might explain this difference in life expectancy.

 What interests me most as a dietitian, however, is the consistently observed gender disparity between food choices and diet quality.

-The data seems to suggest that modern women in western cultures tend to have healthier diets than men do4.
+It has been found that the data seems to suggest that modern women in western cultures tend to have healthier diets than men do.